 Whether you’re looking to start or grow your business your going to need some form of funding to get underway.
-However, figuring what sources of funding are out there and which are available to you a business owner is a little more tricky than you might first think.
+However, figuring what sources of funding are out there and which are available to you as a business owner is a little more tricky than you might first think.
 Overall there are two primary forms of funding available to small businesses, these are debt and equity both covered here as well as a third area covering different types

 This guide will help you to navigate these different sources of funding, discussing the advantages and disadvantages of each funding options and indicating which stage of business its best suited for.